JohnNilsson/johnnilsson.github.com/_posts/2012-07-15-type-classes.markdown

 -----------------------

-To resolve the situation we could abandon the Addable abstraction and rely entirely on parametric polymorphism where we the caller supply us both with the zero case and the add-operation.
+To resolve the situation we could abandon the Addable abstraction and rely entirely on parametric polymorphism where we ask the caller supply us both with the zero case and the add-operation.

 ```c#